 Owners have been warned of the serious consequences of over-rugging their horses.

-Dick Vet Equine highlighted the issue on Facebook after the practice saw an increasing number of horses being rugged unnecessarily this time of year.
+Dick Vet Equine highlighted the issue on Facebook after the practice saw an increasing number of horses being rugged unnecessarily in early autumn.

 “People seem to be more and more keen on putting rugs on,” vet Tess Fordham told H&H.